Chris Cran: Education and artistic influences

 Cran studied at the Kootenay School of Art, Nelson, B.C. and Alberta College of Art and Design (ACAD) (Honours painting, 1979).
-In 1978 Cran attended a lecture in Edmonton by renowned then-74-year-old American art critic Clement Greenberg (1904–1994) – one of a series Greenberg presented in that city.
+In 1978 Cran attended a lecture in Edmonton by American art critic Clement Greenberg – one of a series Greenberg presented in that city.
 Cran was provoked and irritated by Greenberg's already outdated dogma.
 Greenberg had held such sway in Canada as well as the United States and was considered by some to be one of the most renowned art critics in American history.
 Critics such as Leo Steinberg and others argued that Greenberg dealt more with what artists and curators could not do, such as contextualize an art object and glorify kitsch.
 Cran was of the next generation of artists who embraced post-modernity and Greenberg's ideas were entrenched in modernity.

 Work

 In a 2003 review published in Canadian Art Magazine, Calgary Herald art critic Nancy Tousley compared Cran's creative process to meteorological events, storms, showers and "thunderous, lightning speed one offs" in which he produces experimental works based on an idea as catalyst using a handful of different styles.
 The result is a body of work that looks like it was not produced by one artist but many.

 In his review of Cran's 2009 exhibition entitled Bright Spiral Standard at Toronto's Clint Roenisch Gallery, The Globe and Mail's art critic Gary Michael Dault described Cran's exhibition as a "dazzling sojourn in sophisticated visuality" and "fun" with its "shimmering, graphically delicate but exacting paintings."
 Dault said that Cran's allusive work borders on visual satire in which Cran gleefully references, analyses, demystifies and skillfully manipulates different genres and styles including still life, portraiture, and abstraction informed by Pop Art, Photo-realism, and Op Art.
-One painting Sailor was a product of nine years from inception in 2000 at the Emma Lake Artist's Workshops to its completion for this exhibition.
+One painting Sailor was a product of nine years from inception in 2000 at the Emma Lake Artists' Workshops to its completion for this exhibition.